kaishxu/kaishxu.github.io/_pages/about.md

 Activities
 ======
-- Conference reviewer in EMNLP 2022.
+- As a conference reviewer in EMNLP 2022.

 <!-- 1.
 Register a GitHub account if you don't have one and confirm your e-mail (required!)
 1. Fork [this repository](https://github.com/academicpages/academicpages.github.io) by clicking the "fork" button in the top right.